azuniga1/employee_db/README.md

-# Craete a Employee Database in PostgreSSQL
+# Craete a Employee Database using PostgreSQL
 * Create a local connection to PostgreSQL server and have successfully connect to it.
 * Import large CSV datasets into pgAdmin
 ## Data Modeling